pwaycuilis/disassembler/README.md

 (1) will contain the disassembled program code

 (2) instruction by instruction simulation of ARM program.
-Executes instructions sequntially (non-pipelined) and output the contents of all registers and memory after each instruction.
+Executes instructions sequentially (non-pipelined) and output the contents of all registers and memory after each instruction.